top of page

 What Should Be Avoided

-With stain removal, many effective solutions can absolutely and permanently destroy or discolor the vinyl siding underneath.
-This should be avoided at it defeats the purpose of the whole stain removal anyway.
+With stain removal, many effective solutions can discolor the vinyl siding underneath.
+This should be avoided as it defeats the purpose of the whole stain removal.

-Any oil-based paint or stain remover will discolor the siding into a white color.
+Any oil-based paint or stain remover will discolor the siding to a white color.
 Oil-based paint removers (i.e. Goo Gone or Goof Off) generally contain xylol, which is super effective, but discolors the siding and is not environmentally friendly whatsoever.
-Avoid oil-based at all costs; it is not worth it at all.
-We have used it accidentally many years ago and had to replace/repaint siding for multiple customers.
-Siding replacement is not even close to a good option as entire portions of the house need to be replaced at once due to colors not matching after fading.
+Avoid oil-based products at all costs; they are not worth it at all.
+We have used them accidentally many years ago and had to replace/repaint siding for multiple customers.

 xylol vinyl staining

-Permanent, irreversible white stains on vinyl from xylol
+White stains on vinyl from xylol or alcohol-based formulas

 How To Avoid Deck Stain On Siding

 Deck stain should never get on siding in the first place.
 To avoid deck stain getting on your siding, use tape around areas where the siding and wood meet.
 You can also use various “shield” products.
-Ultimately though the best option may just be to hire a professional to stain your deck.
-This will increase the likelihood you are using someone trustworthy and experienced and they should have insurance to cover any issues they may cause.
+Ultimately, though, the best option may just be to hire a professional to stain your deck.
+This will increase the likelihood that you are using someone trustworthy and experienced, and they should have insurance to cover any issues they may cause.

 For more articles and advice, read our other blogs on deck staining.